KBryan/Web3-Gaming-Unity/README.md

 [Visit our documentation](https://chainsafe.github.io/game-docs/)

-Lastly, do you want to take a look into the future of Web3 gaming?
-Check out this video from our Head of Gaming.
+Lastly, do you want to take a look into the future of Web3 mobile gaming?
+Check out this updated video from our Head of Gaming.

 [![Watch the video](https://miro.medium.com/max/1400/1*0UyEMJ0Hw0oObzcBUwwKQw.png)](https://www.youtube.com/watch?v=7D-pja1Dmkg)